nctl ai

 Options

---allowed-dirs strings additional directories the AI can access (comma-separated)
+--allowed-dirs strings additional directories the AI can access (comma-separated, env: NIRMATA_AI_ALLOWED_DIRS)

 --delete-session string delete a session by ID